top of page

 photo by Katharina Geling

-His artistic practice is characterized by an open approach to sound, instrumentation, and form.
-He questions traditional notions of the finished artwork and understands music as a dynamic, process-based phenomenon.
-Rather than reproducing fixed aesthetic or stylistic templates, he embraces ambiguity.
-Elements of chance, intuitive structures, and a sensitive handling of sonic and performative parameters play a central role in his work.
-He rejects artistic conformity as well as calculated provocation, viewing his work not as a finished product but as a continuous experiment.
-His practice resists rigid categorization, moving freely between improvised music, contemporary composition, noise, and electroacoustic sound art.
-His work reflects a critical engagement with musical conventions and
+His work questions traditional notions of the finished artwork.
+He understands music as a dynamic, process-based phenomenon.
+Rather than reproducing aesthetic or stylistic templates, he subverts routines and automatisms through an independent approach to sound, instrumentation, and form.
+Chance, spontaneously emerging structures, and a sensitive handling of sonic and performative elements play a central role.
+He rejects artistic conformity as well as calculated provocation, understanding his work not as a finished product but as a continuous experiment.
+His music resists rigid categorization and moves freely between contemporary improvised music, Noise, and electroacoustic sound art.
+It reflects a critical engagement with musical conventions as

 A045533-R1-11-12.JPG